Funding opportunity

 • explain how activity will be prioritised, describing what ‘business as usual’ will look like at the end of the funding period briefly outlining the hub’s priorities in the second phase of funding

-• include a logic model demonstrating how the change the hub will bring about will deliver the expected outcomes and how and why its programme of activity will bring about those changes.
-Guidance on how to develop a logic model, including a suggested template, has been shared as an additional document in the funding opportunity on the Funding Finder
+• include a logic model demonstrating how the changes that the hub will bring about will deliver the expected outcomes and how and why its programme of activity will bring about those changes.
+This can be added as an image.
+Guidance on how to develop a logic model (DOCX,41KB), including a suggested template, has been shared as an additional document in the funding opportunity on the Funding Finder.

 You may demonstrate elements of your responses in visual form if relevant.
 Further details are provided in the Funding Service.